muellners/research/src/content/blockchain-payments.md

 Industry Impact: The Circle Pay app acts as a group messaging app with a payment feature integrated within.
 In-between sending your friends selfies or memes, you can also transfer money cross-border and cross-currency without any fees.

 Key Features:
-1.The best platform to run an internet business using new standards for money powered by USD Coin(USSDC) the fastest growing regulated stablecoin.
+1. The best platform to run an internet business using new standards for money powered by USD Coin(USSDC) the fastest growing regulated stablecoin.
 The stability of a dollar at the speed of a cryptocurrency.
-2.APIs by developers for developers.
+2. APIs by developers for developers.
 Building the next generation of financial and internet commerce products with a comprehensive suite of stablecoin payments and wallets APIs.
-3.Run your business on USDC for a more global,scalable, and efficient alternative to traditional banking rails with a Circle Business Account.
+3. Run your business on USDC for a more global,scalable, and efficient alternative to traditional banking rails with a Circle Business Account.

 # 3. ZCASH